Generic Name: famciclovir

 The active ingredient in Famvir tablets is famciclovir, an orally administered prodrug of the antiviral agent penciclovir.
 Chemically, famciclovir is known as 2-[2-(2-amino-9H-purin-9-yl)ethyl]-1,3-propanediol diacetate.
 Its molecular formula is C14H19N5O4; its molecular weight is 321.3.
 It is a synthetic acyclic guanine derivative and has the following structure

 Famciclovir is a white to pale yellow solid.
 It is freely soluble in acetone and methanol, and sparingly soluble in ethanol and isopropanol.
-At 25°C famciclovir is freely soluble (>25% w/v) in water initially, but rapidly precipitates as the sparingly soluble (2%-3% w/v) monohydrate.
+At 25°C famciclovir is freely soluble (greater than 25% w/v) in water initially, but rapidly precipitates as the sparingly soluble (2%-3% w/v) monohydrate.
 Famciclovir is not hygroscopic below 85% relative humidity.
 Partition coefficients are: octanol/water (pH 4.8) P=1.09 and octanol/phosphate buffer (pH 7.4) P=2.08.

 Famvir tablets contain 125 mg, 250 mg, or 500 mg of famciclovir, together with the following inactive ingredients: hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose, magnesium stearate, polyethylene glycols, sodium starch glycolate and titanium dioxide.